If children aren't supervised closely in or around water, they can drown quickly in just a few centimetres of water.

 Children can drown in swimming pools, baths, spas, dams, rivers, creeks, garden ponds, water features, buckets or any source of water.

+Drowning is still one of the main causes of death in children under the age of five.
 Children who survive drowning can suffer long-term brain damage, developmental delays and other health problems.

 Read our information on: swimming pool fencing, inflatable and portable pools (translated resources), floaties and pool toys safety, water safety in the bath and drowning prevention advocacy and campaigns.